 Even before they can talk, children behave in ways that suggest they have formed categories based on shape, color, and other properties they can directly perceive in physical objects.
 People almost effortlessly learn tens of thousands of categories embodied in the culture and language in which they grow up.
-People also rely on their own experiences, preferences, and goals to adapt these cultural categories or create entirely individual ones that they use to organize resources that they personally arrange.
-Later on, through situational training and formal education, people learn to apply systematic and logical thinking processes so that they can create and understand categories in engineering, logistics, transport, science, law, business, and other institutional contexts.
+People also rely on their own experiences, preferences, and goals to adapt these cultural categories or to create entirely individual ones that they use to organize their personal resources.
+Later on, through training and formal education, people learn to apply careful and logical thinking processes so that they can create and understand institutional categories in engineering, logistics, transport, science, law, business, and other systematized contexts.

-These three contexts of cultural, individual, and institutional categorization share some core ideas but they emphasize different processes and purposes for creating categories, so they are a useful distinction.
-Cultural categorization can be understood as a natural human cognitive ability that serves as a foundation for both informal and formal organizing systems.
+These three contexts of cultural, individual, and institutional categorization share some core ideas, but they emphasize different processes and purposes for creating categories.
+Cultural categorization is a natural human cognitive ability that serves as a foundation for both informal and formal organizing systems.
 Individual categorization tends to grow spontaneously out of our personal activities.
 Institutional categorization responds to the need for formal coordination and cooperation within and between companies, governments, and other goal-oriented enterprises.

-In contrast to these three categorization contexts in which categories are created by people, computational categories are created by computer programs for information retrieval, machine learning, predictive analytics, and other applications.
+In contrast to these three categorization contexts in which people create categories, computational categories are created by computer programs for information retrieval, machine learning, predictive analytics, and other applications.
 Computational categories are similar to those created by people in some ways but differ substantially in other ways.

-7.2.1 Cultural Categories
+7.2.1.
+Cultural Categories

-Cultural categories are the archetypical form of categories upon which individual and institutional categories are usually based.
+Cultural categories are the archetypical form of categories on which individual and institutional categories are usually based.
 Cultural categories tend to describe our everyday experiences of the world and our accumulated cultural knowledge.
 Such categories describe objects, events, settings, internal experiences, physical orientation, relationships between entities, and many other aspects of human experience.
-Cultural categories are learned primarily, with little explicit instruction, through normal exposure of children with their caregivers; they are associated with language acquisition and language use within particular cultural contexts.
+Cultural categories are learned primarily, with little explicit instruction, through normal exposure of children with their caregivers as they learn a language.

 Languages differ a great deal in the words they contain and also in more fundamental ways that they require speakers or writers to attend to details about the world or aspects of experience that another language allows them to ignore.
-This idea is often described as linguistic relativity.
-(See the sidebar, Linguistic Relativity (page 271).)
+This idea is described as linguistic relativity.